marcandre259/blog/_posts/2025-04-27-math-syntax.md

 ---
 layout: math
-title: Getting maths to render on this blog
+title: Getting math to render on this blog
 date: 2025-04-27
 ---